tonytomov/jqGrid/README.md

 * CSS of jqGrid is changed to simplify integration of jqGrid in projects which uses frameworks other as jQuery UI, for example Bootstrap.
 * `jsonmap` property of `colModel` can be used now with `datatype: "local"`.
 The only exception is the existence of non-empty `dataTypeOrg` jqGrid option.
 The option will be set *automatically* after loading the data from the server and changing `datatype: "json"` and `datatype: "xml"` to `datatype: "local"`.
 The option allows to use `jsonmap` property for the data loading from the server and skip the property in later processing of the local data.
 * `.trigger("reloadGrid")` has now additional option `fromServer: true` which allows to reload the data from the server in case of `loadonce: true` scenario.
 * including of English localization file `grid.locale-en.js` is not more required for successful working of jqGrid.
+* new `formatter: "checkboxFontAwesome4"` (in `plugins/jQuery.jqGrid.checkboxFontAwesome4.js`) and the method `initFontAwesome` (in `plugins/jQuery.jqGrid.fontAwesome4.css` and `plugins/jQuery.jqGrid.fontAwesome4.js`).

 ### The following *new jqGrid options* are implemented (comparing with jqGrid 4.7)